Frequently Asked Questions

 An onion routing network is a network of nodes over which users can send anonymous encrypted messages.
 Onion networks encrypt messages with multiple layers of encryption, then send them through a number of nodes.
 Each node ‘unwraps’ (decrypts) a layer of encryption, meaning that no single node ever knows both the destination and origin of the message.
 Session uses onion routing to ensure that a server which receives a message never knows the IP address of the sender.

-Proxy routing was an interim routing solution which Session used at launch while we worked to implement onion requests.
-When proxy routing was in use, instead of connecting directly to an Oxen Service Node to send or receive messages, Session clients connected to a service node which then connects to a second service node on behalf of the Session client.
+Proxy routing was an interim routing solution which Session used at launch while working to implement onion requests.
+When proxy routing was in use, instead of connecting directly to a Session Node to send or receive messages, Session clients connected to a service node which then connects to a second service node on behalf of the Session client.
 The first service node then sends or requests messages from the second node on behalf of the mobile device.

-This proxy routing system ensured that the client device’s IP address was never known by the service node which fetches or sends the messages.
+This proxy routing system ensured that the client device’s IP address was never known by the Session Node which fetches or sends the messages.
 However, proxy routing did provide weaker privacy than the onion request system Session now uses.
-Proxy routing still provided a high level of security for minimising metadata leakage in the interim.
-The proxy routing system has now been replaced by onion requests.

 Contact/Support